Bystřice nad Pernštejnem: History

 The first written mention of Bystřice is from 1238.
 It was founded by Lords of Medlov during the colonization in the 13th century.
 In the 14th century, it became the administrative, economic and commercial centre of the surrounding villages in Pernštejn dominion.
 In 1348, it was first referred to as a market town.

 In 1446, Bystřice became a property of the Pernštejn family.
 During their rule, it gained various privileges and rapidly developed.
 Bystřice was promoted to a town by Rudolf II in 1580.
 By this occasion the town received its coat of arms.
 The owners of the town changed frequently after 1588 when it was sold by Jan V of Pernštejn.
 The prosperity was interrupted by frequent fires.
 The most destructive fires occurred in 1585, 1666 and 1841.

 In 1905, the town was connected by railway with Žďár nad Sázavou and Tišnov which contributed to development of local industry.
 The town also benefited from the development of uranium industry in Dolní Rožínka.

-The Jewish population disappeared as a result of the Holocaust and after the World War II, it was not renewed.
+The Jewish population disappeared as a result of the Holocaust and after World War II, it was not renewed.

 Demographics

+Economy

+The largest employer based in the town is Wera Werk, a manufacturer of tools.
+It employs more than 1,000 people.

+Transport

+The I/19 road (the section from Žďár nad Sázavou to Blansko District) passes through the town.

+Bystřice nad Pernštejnem is located on the railway line Žďár nad Sázavou–Tišnov.